adubok/JUDO/Datasheet/0001_EON_ERC_Main_Building/0001_EON ERC Main Building.md

 - **Any other comments?**

-## Dataset Composition ##
+## Dataset composition ##

 - **How is the data set structured?
-What are the instances?** (e.g., hardware apparatus/sensor, manual human curation, software program, software interface/API; how were these constructs/measures/methods validated?)
+What are the instances?** (e.g., hardware apparatus/sensor, time series, software program, software interface/API; how were these constructs/measures/methods validated?)

-    The dataset consists of timeseries of individual instances.
-Our instances are names “data point“ We use the following definition for the term “data point”: a data point is an information carrier that continuously provides information about a state.
+     The dataset includes different time series of five unrelated month.
+Our instances are time series of every “data point“ in  We use the following definition for the term “data point”: a data point is an information carrier that continuously provides information about a state.

-    Each timeseries represents a “data point“ of one BUDO key in the selected interval.
+    Each time series represents a “data point“ of one BUDO key in the selected interval.
 Every datapoint consists of a series of the values of the measured variable (BUDO key) and the associated timestamp.

 - **Are relationships between instances made explicit in the data?
 Are schemas of the technical equipment included?
-Were these schemas prepared in a graph model?** (e.g., hardware apparatus/sensor, manual human curation, software program, software interface/API; how were these constructs/measures/methods validated?)
+Is there a representation of the schemas as a graph model?** (e.g., hardware apparatus/sensor, technical building equipment, software program, software interface/API; how were these constructs/measures/methods validated?)

     The time series of the individual data points are always related to each other.
 A time series of an installation that is linked to another installation can only be evaluated for certain applications without considering the linked installation.
 For example, for use in advanced control systems, viewing the linked time series provides valuable information.

     Since the measurements are threshold-based and constantly recorded and thus form a time series, the individual instances are related in time.
     A threshold-based database only stores data, if the change in the measured value is bigger than a defined boundary.

     Also the different systems (like CHP, heat pump,..) are connected in the system.
-So many BUDO keys and therefore datapoints are directly related.
+BUDO keys and datapoints are directly related.

 - **How many instances of each type are there?
-What technical equipment is included?**
+What technical equipment is included?** (e.g. technical equipment: heat pump, air handling unit, heat exchanger, boiler; e.g. for instance types: command, temperature sensors, status, volume flow)

-    The dataset consists of **Y** BUDO keys of eight different systems and four months.
+    The dataset consists of 765 data points of 31 technical devices and five months.
 These systems are:
-        - Heatpump (X BUDO keys)
-        - CHP (X BUDO keys)
-        - Glycocooler (X BUDO keys)
-        - Boiler (X BUDO keys)
-        - Distributor (X BUDO keys)
-        - Cold water generator (X BUDO keys)
-        - High temperature consumer (X BUDO keys)
-        - Geothermal probes (X BUDO keys)
+        - Geothermal field (221 data points)
+        - Heat pump (181 data points)
+        - Glycol chiller (68 data points)
+        - Heat exchanger (57 data points)
+        - Concrete core activation (CCA) (56 data points)
+        - Boiler (29 data points)
+        - Combined Heat and Power (CHP) (26 data points)
+        - Chiller (8 data points)
     For every month and system there exists a single csv file, in which the described data points are assigned to the systems.

+    The types of data points are the following:
+        - Command (221 data points)
+        - Temperature sensors (189 data points)
+        - Status (81 data points)
+        - Alarm (65 data points)
+        - Volume flow (58 data points)
+        - Position (26 data points)

-- **What data (static and dynamic) of the instances is available?**
+- **What data (static and dynamic) of the instances is available?** (e.g. dimensions, types, measured values)

+    Each instance is provided with a BUDO key containing the following components:
+        - System
+        - Subsystem
+        - Subsubsystem
+        - Medium/Position
+        - Type
+        - Function type
+    In addition, 40 additional categories can be added to each data point.
+We added the categories “building“, “room“ and “unit“.

 - **What information (static and dynamic) can be given about the system(s) in which the data was recorded?**

-- **What information (static and dynamic) can be given about the system(s) in which the data was recorded?**
-- ****
+    __Geothermal field:__
+    The geothermal field consists of 41 probes, each 100 meters deep, located around the E.ON main building.
+A depth of 100 meters was chosen as otherwise German mining law would apply.
+Each probe contains a comprehensive measurement infrastructure that measures the temperature and overall volume flow through each probe at different depths.

+    __Heat pump:__

+    __Glycol chiller:__

+    __Heat exchanger:__

+    __Concrete core activation:__

+    __Boiler:__

+    __Combined Heat and Power:__

+    __Chiller:__

 - **What data does each instance consist of?**
     “Raw” data (e.g., unprocessed text or images)?
 Features/attributes?
 Is there a label/target associated with instances?
 If the instances are related to people, are subpopulations identified (e.g., by age, gender, etc.) and what is their distribution?